Volunteer and Learn Spanish Programme

 If you are looking for an alternative kind of Spanish course, then look no further.
 We offer professional Spanish classes and for your convenience the teachers are even able to come over to the Volunteer House so you can learn at home!

 Spanish Language Lessons

-Participants will study Spanish for 5 hours per week with a curriculum that has been designed to compliment the Spanish immersion experience where you are using the vocabulary and other skills you learn, on a daily basis.
+Participants will study Spanish for 5 hours per week with a curriculum that has been designed to complement the Spanish immersion experience where you are using the vocabulary and other skills you learn, on a daily basis.

 This approach will help you to learn to speak Spanish more quickly, as you will volunteer in a Spanish speaking environment.

 Participants will then be able to further develop the Spanish language skills by volunteering at SKIP for around 25 hours per week, this will include time for lesson planning.
 Due to language constraints, most will volunteer in the English teaching programme, but there are also other activities such as Art and sports where volunteers can get involved.
 See positions available for information about options.

 Those who have not taught before should not worry; our English teaching programme uses a fully structured curriculum and is supervised by a qualified and experienced EFL teacher who will provide relevant training to help you develop teaching techniques.
 You will also co-teach lessons, and so you will not be alone in the classroom.
 We hugely welcome volunteers who have more experience in teaching, as then we are able to pair you with less experienced volunteer teachers and maximise the learning experience for everyone involved.
 Click here to read more about the English teaching programme.